dgatf/msrc/README.md

 ## Flash to Arduino

-If using Arduino IDE create a folder 'rpm_volt_sensor' and copy the files from the folder in src.
+If using Arduino IDE copy folder 'rpm_volt_sensor' and open rpm_volt_sensor.ino.
 Select Arduino Nano and flash it

 # [Youtube video](https://youtu.be/q-e1SoEPNao)